 Although traditionally only used for black tie clothing and business professional clothing, you can wear French cuffs at any time.
 Nevertheless, some occasions need it more than others.

-Black Tie Event: As we mentioned above, the black-tie event (the event of wearing a tuxedo) is the only time a man wears French cuffs.
+Black Tie Event: As we mentioned above, the black-tie event (the event of wearing a tuxedo and one of your best tux shirts) is the only time a man wears French cuffs.
 To be clear, French cuffs are not recommended for evening dresses.
 They are mandatory.

-Wedding: Whether it is the bridegroom, the guest, or somewhere in between, French cuffs are not required at the wedding.
+Wedding: Whether it is the bridegroom, the guest, or somewhere in between, French cuffs are not required for a black tie wedding attire.
 However, this is a fun way to add some personality and dress to your ensemble.
 For more information on this, our complete guide to weddings is a great resource.

 Business Attire: If you work in a professional business office and must wear a suit five days a week, then you can wear French cuffs every day.